 Update: July 8th, 2020, 9:45 p.m.
 CEDT

 The Central Council of Jews in Germany represents more than half of all Jews in the Federal Republic.
-Integration and fighting prejudice and antisemitism are only some of the organization’s many tasks.
+Integration and fighting antisemitism are only two of the organization’s many tasks.

 Seventy-five years after the defeat of Nazi Germany, there are 105 Jewish congregations in the reunited Federal Republic.
 Along with their 100,000 members, they are being represented by the Central Council of Jews in Germany.
 This means the Council is an important voice for more than half of all Jews in the country.
 But many of those who are not officially part of any congregations do feel represented as well.